 - A Court of Thorns and Roses trilogy by Sarah J. Maas

 I know in each of the first three books there are at least two graphic sex scenes so be aware of that.
+The third also has two graphic sex scenes that are easy to skip over.

 * I read a couple books in this series, and they all seem to have the same general trend.
 There’s usually one very steamy sex scene and one semi-steamy sex scene and some heated kissing.